Founding, Mission, Legacy

 While CLIPI closed its doors in 2007, its legal victories continue to influence public interest law.
 And its alumni have gone on to extraordinary careers in public service and private practice.
 (35 of these alumni are featured here.)

-In 2025, CLIPI donated 365 boxes containing the legal archives of 44 of its prominent cases to UCLA's special collections division.
+In 2025, CLIPI donated 365 boxes containing the legal archives of about 50 of its prominent cases to UCLA's Special Collections division.
 This generous gift will allow students, teachers, lawyers, government officials and the media to have full access to these monumental litigation files for reference and precedent.

 CLIPI Founders - Carlyle Hall, Brent Rushforth, Ric Sutherland, John Phillips at fifteenth Anniversary dinner.